PHX2600/The-Archive/forum/General Discussion/0155 - Does the US postal service really want feedback.md

 [quote:3ou4pd7k]What is one thing that the Postal Service could do to improve your experience at the MES-MAIN OFFICE STA Post Office?[/quote:3ou4pd7k]

-[code:3ou4pd7k]Increase speed, and not give me weird looks when requesting Media Mail&#46;  Also, in general, clerks should be a little more informative to the customer as to their options&#46;[/code:3ou4pd7k]
+[code:3ou4pd7k]Increase speed, and not give me weird looks when requesting Media Mail.
+Also, in general, clerks should be a little more informative to the customer as to their options.[/code:3ou4pd7k]

 --------------------------------------------------------------------------------

 Posted by **nak** on Thu July 24th, 2008 10:44:22 AM

-[quote=&quot;ThatGuy&quot;:3a9pf2xb]I hate the post office as far as security goes, like George Carlin said &quot;They don't give a fuck about you&quot;[/quote:3a9pf2xb]
+[quote="ThatGuy":3a9pf2xb]I hate the post office as far as security goes, like George Carlin said "They don't give a fuck about you"[/quote:3a9pf2xb]

 R.I.P